AnelCC/Algorithm-/README.md

 Description copied from interface:
 Observer Notifies the Observer that the Observable has finished sending push-based notifications.
 The Observable will not call this method if it calls Observer.onError(java.lang.Throwable).

+#### What is an Observable?
+In RxJava, Observables are the source that emits data to the Observers.
+We can understand observables as suppliers — they process and supply data to other components.
+It does some work and emits some values.
+The following are the different types of Observables in RxJava
+- Observable
+- Flowable
+- Single
+- Maybe
+- Completable